hyperifyio/govm/README.md

 # @hyperifyio/govm

-This is the source code for the GoVM Virtual Manager.
-It includes the server written in Go and a web frontend.
+This is the server source code for [the GoVM Virtual Manager](https://github.com/hyperifyio/project-govm).
+It includes the server written in Go and [an embedded web frontend](https://github.com/hyperifyio/frontend-govm).

-For more information about the progress of the project, see [GoVM Project](https://github.com/hyperifyio/project-govm/issues/1).
+For more information about the progress of the project, see [GoVM Project Management](https://github.com/hyperifyio/project-govm/issues/1).

 ## Clone